Polyethylene terephthalate: Rigid packaging

 Plastic bottles made from PET are widely used for soft drinks, both still and sparkling.
 For beverages that are degraded by oxygen, such as beer, a multilayer structure is used.
 PET sandwiches an additional polyvinyl alcohol (PVOH) or polyamide (PA) layer to further reduce its oxygen permeability.

 Non-oriented PET sheet can be thermoformed to make packaging trays and blister packs.
-Both amorphous PET and BoPET are transparent to the naked eye.
-Color-conferring dyes can easily be formulated into PET sheet.
+Both amorphous PET and biaxially oriented PET (BoPET) are transparent to the naked eye.
+Dyes can easily be formulated into PET sheet.

 PET is permeable to oxygen and carbon dioxide and this imposes shelf life limitations of contents packaged in PET.

 In the early 2000s, the global PET packaging market grew at a compound annual growth rate of 9% to €17 billion in 2006.

 Flexible packaging

-Biaxially oriented PET (BOPET) film (including brands like "Mylar") can be aluminized by evaporating a thin film of metal onto it to reduce its permeability, and to make it reflective and opaque (MPET).
-These properties are useful in many applications, including flexible food packaging and thermal insulation (such as space blankets).
+Biaxially oriented PET (BoPET) film can be aluminized by evaporating a thin film of metal onto it to reduce its permeability, and to make it reflective and opaque (MPET).
+These properties are useful in many applications, such as increasing shelf life of products, including flexible food packaging and thermal insulation (such as space blankets).

 Photovoltaic modules

-BOPET is used in the backsheet of photovoltaic modules.
+BoPET is used in the backsheet of photovoltaic modules.
 Most backsheets consist of a layer of BOPET laminated to a fluoropolymer or a layer of UV stabilized BOPET.
 PET is also used as a substrate in thin film solar cells.

 Thermoplastic resins

 PET can be compounded with glass fibre and crystallization accelerators, to make thermoplastic resins.
-These can be injection moulded into parts such as housings, covers, electrical appliance components and elements of the ignition system.
+These can be injection moulded into parts such as housings, covers, electrical appliance components and elements of ignition systems.

-Nanodiamonds

-PET is stoichiometrically a mixture of carbon and H2O, and therefore has been used in an experiment involving laser-driven shock compression which created nanodiamonds and superionic water.
-This could be a possible way of producing nanodiamonds commercially.